-Sana sums up the impact of the ministry of Barnabas Fund and its partners.
-"They are helping to save lives of those youngsters who are in distress and they are providing them with new hope to face the challenges of life.
-I think through this help they are changing the future path of many of the families."
+Sana sums up the impact of the ministry of Barnabas Aid and its partners.
+"They are helping save the lives of those youngsters in distress, and they are providing them with new hope to face the challenges of life.
+I think through this help, they are changing the future path of many of the families."

-Project reference: PR1531 Apprenticeships in Pakistan
+Project Reference: PR1531 Apprenticeships in Pakistan